 Training Institute for Dissemination and Implementation Research in Cancer (TIDIRC)

 One of the most critical issues impeding improvement in the health of people across the cancer continuum today is the enormous gap between what we know can optimize health and cancer care and what gets implemented in everyday practice.
-The science of dissemination and implementation (D&I) seeks to address this gap by understanding how best to ensure that evidence-based strategies to improve health and prevent disease are effectively delivered in clinical and public health practice.
+Research on dissemination and implementation (D&I) seeks to address this gap by understanding how best to ensure that evidence-based strategies to improve health and prevent disease are effectively delivered in clinical and public health practice.

 - D&I research draws from a variety of behavioral and social science disciplines and employs approaches and methods that in the past have not been taught comprehensively in most graduate degree programs.